thisisulb/SpiritwalkerKit/README.md

 - Argent77 for his WeiDU functions and work on NearInfinity
 - Keerian for the Italian translation
 - Aedan and Improbabile for proofreading (Italian translation)
+- Gwendolyne and his team for the French translation

 **Programms used:**
 Audacity